Breast Cancer Screening and Diagnostic Workup

 - Review BI-RADS result and dense-breast notation to determine urgency and next imaging step.

-- If indicated, coordinate breast ultrasound to characterize lesions (for example solid versus fluid-filled) or improve visualization.
+- If indicated, coordinate breast ultrasound to characterize lesions (for example solid versus fluid-filled) or improve visualization; do not treat ultrasound as a stand-alone routine screening test for average-risk populations.

-- If findings remain unclear or high-risk features exist, prepare and coordinate contrast breast MRI, including allergy and metal-safety screening.
+- If findings remain unclear or high-risk features exist, prepare and coordinate contrast breast MRI, including allergy and metal-safety screening (pacemakers, cochlear implants, aneurysm clips, and other implanted metal) and expected scan duration/positioning teaching.

-- When tissue diagnosis is required, prepare for biopsy approach (for example core needle, surgical biopsy, or lymph-node sampling pathway).
+- When tissue diagnosis is required, prepare for biopsy approach (for example FNA, core needle biopsy, or surgical biopsy with margin evaluation) with imaging guidance and possible marker-clip placement for future localization.

 - Ensure specimen routing and documentation are complete, then escalate results to provider and navigation team promptly.